plone/documentation/docs/backend/behaviors.md

 - add logic as part of the adapter,
 - enable a particular event handler,
 - enable one or more views, viewlets, or other UI components,
-- do anything else which may be expressed in code via an adapter and/or marker interface.
+- do anything else which may be expressed in code via an adapter or marker interface.

 Behaviors can be added to content types on an as-needed basis, allowing for a high degree of flexibility and customization.